industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

 5. Docker image for the application within this example are build in your local docker engine.

 ## Customize shell script and upload app to IEM
-*Note: VS Code is used as a development enviroment*
+*Note: VS Code is used as a development environment*

-1. Open the shell [script](../src/script.sh) within the [src](../src) folder in your development enviroment.
+1. Open the shell [script](../src/script.sh) within the [src](../src) folder in your development environment.
 The file structure should be like this:

     ```txt
     src/